Pallav1299/turtlebot3_burger/README.md

 # turtlebot3_burger
 Working on ROS with Turtlebot3(burger)

-The work done is in reference to : https://github.com/ROBOTIS-GIT
+Referred to hardware description code from : https://github.com/ROBOTIS-GIT